Romanian PM tests limits of EU's patience

 That gives Brussels an unusually wide range of levers.
 Diplomatic sources said officials may even have threatened, at least indirectly, to suspend Romania’s voting rights in EU decisions.

 “The government is facing a huge risk,” said Sergiu Miscoiu of the CESPRI political think tank in the Transylvanian city of Cluj.
-“So they have only very limited space for maneuver.”
+“So they have only very limited space for manoeuvre.”

 Allegations that Ponta was guilty of plagiarism in his doctoral thesis, which he denies, have added to the angry political mood and distracted attention from deep structural problems.